Return to Wm the Conqeuror & his Ancestors

 Rollo's ascendancy is often purported.
 He was probably Danish and not Norse as so often presented; He is felt confused with Rolf the Granger, AKA the Norseman Hrólfr, son of Rognvaldr of Møre .
 Rollo's ascendancy must be considered unknown. the immensely valuable Henry Project Web pages state: "based on the surviving evidence, it is not possible to come to any definitive conclusion one way or the other, and Rollo's parentage should be listed as "unknown" unless further evidence becomes available."65

-"Charles, greatly rejoiced to find himself thus able to put a stop to
+"Charles, greatly rejoiced to find himself thus able to put a stop

 the dreadful devastations of the Northmen, readily agreed to the terms